msainsburydale/ARSIA_BasisFunctionModels_code/README.md

 # ARSIA review of basis-function models

-As part of our review of basis-function models in spatial statistics (see [here](https://www.annualreviews.org/doi/abs/10.1146/annurev-statistics-040120-020733) for the published manuscript, and see [here](https://arxiv.org/abs/2202.03660) for an arXiv version of the manuscript), we compared the spatial predictions obtained using the `R` packages `FRK` (Zammit-Mangion and Cressie, 2021; Sainsbury-Dale et al., 2021), `INLA` (Rue et al., 2009), `LatticeKrig` (Nychka, 2015), `mgcv` (Wood, 2017), and `gstat` (Pebesma, 2004), as well as a `C++` implementation of the multi-resolutional approximation (Huang et al., 2019).
+As part of our review of basis-function models in spatial statistics (see [here](https://www.annualreviews.org/doi/abs/10.1146/annurev-statistics-040120-020733) for the published manuscript, and see [here](https://arxiv.org/abs/2202.03660) for an arXiv version of the manuscript), we compared the spatial predictions obtained using the `R` packages `FRK` (Zammit-Mangion and Cressie, 2021; Sainsbury-Dale et al., 2021), `INLA` (Rue et al., 2009), `LatticeKrig` (Nychka, 2015), `mgcv` (Wood, 2017), and `gstat` (Pebesma, 2004), as well as a `C++` implementation of the multi-resolutional approximation (MRA; Huang et al., 2019).
 The data consists of sea-surface temperatures (SST) in the Brazil-Malvinas confluence zone, shown below.
 This is Figure 4 of the manuscript.

 ![Figure 4: Sea-surface temperature data](/img/global_and_training_data.png?raw=true)